PROJECT 2187 ATLANTIC ST.,STAMFORD, CT

 The two-story high edge-lit exterior fins are a prominent feature of this building’s landscape.
 Grouped on either side of the main entrance and parking garage entrance the thirty-four 20-foot tall features also help obscure the parking garage structure.
 Ten different wave patterns are repeated across the panels.

 A full-sized prototype was built for the architects to confirm the LED lighting and verify finish details prior to starting fabrication.
 In order to replace standard street lights, they chose the brightest LED possible with a warm color that could also be dimmed.
 The most challenging aspect of the fins was the sheer size and weight of each one.
 Built with a structural HSS spine, baseplate and 3/16” skins, each fin weighed a total of 1800 lbs.
 Moving and handling each individual section in the metal fabrication and powder coating facility was facilitated with custom made “cradles.”
 All steel was galvanized, sandblasted, then primed and powder-coated for a long-lasting finish.
 All hardware was stainless steel.
 Installation of the fins was done in sequence, scheduled as the site became ready.
 A crane was used to lift each fin from the custom wood cradles used for shipping onto the concrete grade beam provided by the general contractor.
-Once each fin was secured, plumbing and electrical was checked.
+Once each fin was secured and plumb, electrical was checked.
 The final light with diffuser lens was inserted in the custom welded u-channel.